As he prepares to leave office, Biden urges incoming Democratic lawmakers to reach across the aisle - World News

 California Rep. Sam Liccardo, a former San Jose mayor, told The Associated Press that while he expects limitations as a new Democratic member of Congress, he believes there will be opportunities to make change by focusing on common areas of agreement.

 “I’m not expecting as a first-term member I will be the one to cut the deal on the border," he said.
-“On the other hand, there are other issues like housing costs, low-income house tax credits, where there have been relative consensus to build a majority on.”
+“On the other hand, there are other issues like housing costs, low-income housing tax credits, where there is a relative consensus to build a majority.”

 At the reception, Biden recalled his entry to Washington more than 50 years ago.
 He was just 29 when he was first elected to Congress in 1972, having ousted longtime incumbent Republican Caleb Boggs.
 At the time of his election, Biden didn't meet the Senate’s minimum age requirement but turned 30 a couple of weeks after he won his race.